minima-global/minidocs/docs/runanode/selectplatform/windows.md

 # Windows

 We will be using Docker software to make running a Minima node simple.

+*We recommend Docker for ease of use and automatic updates for your node.
+However, if you experience issues with Docker, the [manual method](/docs/runanode/selectplatform/manualnode) is also available.*

 Once your node is set up, you will be able to use Minima's decentralized applications.